siddharthray1999/siddharthray1999/README.md

 - 👋 Hi, I’m @siddharth ray
 - 👀 I’m interested in ...python
 - 🌱 I’m currently ...pursuing BTECH (2019-22)Computer Science
-- 💞️ I’m looking for an opportunity as python developer ...
+- 💞️ I’m looking for an opportunity as React developer ...
 - 📫 How to reach me ...https://www.linkedin.com/in/siddharth-ray-14b653198